Scale-to-Fit

 scale_to_fit: false

 With scale_to_fit and scale_to_fit_min_scale, the global configuration covers most sites.
+Every page inherits the same selectors and threshold, so you only need to set it once.
 For pages that need different behavior, use page-level overrides.

 Page-Level Overrides